telerik/maui-docs/controls/scheduler/styling/moreindicator-styling.md

 The Scheduler Month View displays appointments for one month and allows users to browse through longer-term periods.
 The space for appointments on a particular day is limited, and if there are more appointments on that day, a more appointments indicator appears to notify the users that not all appointments are shown.

-You can customize the more appointments indicator through `DayMoreAppointmentsIndicatorStyle` property of the MonthViewDefinition.
+You can customize the more appointments indicator through the `DayMoreAppointmentsIndicatorStyle` property of the MonthViewDefinition.

 The following example demonstrates how to apply a sample style to the`DayMoreAppointmentsIndicatorStyle`: